sybrew/the-seo-framework/readme.txt

 * Added: Feed option to add a non-followed backlink to the feed content to counter scrapers and bad links.
 Default enabled on new installations.
 * Added: The custom excerpt field (if available) is now taken into account before generating one from the content.
 * Added: Title additions options, which allows you to remove the blogname from all pages (except the home page, which has its own option already).
 This option is only available to themes which supports title-tag.
 Default disabled and recommended not to be used.
+* Added: The custom inpost titles now also listen to the new Title addition options.
+* Added: The dynamic title additions placeholder has also been put into effect when the Title Additions Location has been set in reverse order.
+This effectively also eliminates confusion.
 * Added: Dynamic title additions left/right options based on being enabled or disabled.
 * Added: PHP 5.2 compatibility, which is actually very much outdated.
-PHP 5.2 will henceforth be (syntaxwise) supported until at least March 2016.
-TODO test each file for syntax.
+PHP 5.2 will henceforth be (syntax-wise) supported until at least March 2016.
+Stay updated!
 * Added: Subtle sitemap plugin detection notification on SEO Settings Page.
 If a sitemap plugin is detected, the option will be removed from view and will be replaced with the notification.
 * Added: The sitemap detection will also remove the Sitemap ping and timestamp submenus and their options.
 * Added: Robots.txt file detection.
 If a robots.txt file is detected in the website's root folder the options to change them will be removed.